al3xandr3/al3xandr3.github.io/_posts/data-analysis.md

 - Sample size guidelines
 - AB testing - sample size, t-test
 - How to check 2 different sets of numbers average is really statistically different

 ---

-### Excel
-  - Name table as a variable: select an excel table and give it a name, easier to use in other sheets
-  - Take advantage of hidding columns/rows to clean up the final results: Possible to hide tabs, minimize columns, hide columns.
-  - Useful function to read up on if you don't know them: Index, Match, Sumif, Sumifs, Iferror, Vlookup, Hlookup, Offset, Correl , Forecast, Confidence.norm , Norm.inv, Subtotal, Camera.

----